Smoked Salmon Pizza

 - Mix until smooth and well combined.
 Transfer the mixture to a zip-lock bag and set aside.

-- Prep Your Toppings.
-Drain your capers, wash and dry your arugula, and have your smoked salmon ready to go.
+- Drain your capers, wash and dry your arugula, and have your smoked salmon ready to go.
 I recommend taking the salmon out of the refrigerator about 15 minutes before using it, as it's best when not ice-cold.

 - Add olive oil.
 Drizzle with 2 tablespoons of olive oil and spread it evenly across the surface, going all the way to the edges.